 Tre016, Mers les Bains H.K.B.

-Screw Picket for barbed wire.
+Screw picket for barbed wire.

 Almost as if it was left there for us?